 Learning outcomes of course unit

-be able to work in intercultural teams.
+• are personally able to move confidently in intercultural teams.

 prerequisites and co-requisites

 • Concept of culture and cultural models

 • Sensitization for international and multicultural working environments

 • Based on culture-specific characteristics according to Hofstede, Trompenaars, Thomas, etc., the meaningful use of management tools adapted to cultural characteristics is developed in order to lead international teams and solve intercultural conflicts

 • Hofstede, Geert; Hofstede, Gert J.; Minkov, Michael: Cultures and Organizations.
 McGraw-Hill (latest edition)

 • Mead, Richard; Andrews, Tim G.: International Management.
 Wiley-Blackwell (latest edition)

 • Thomas, David C.; Peterson, Mark F.: Cross-Cultural Management.
 Sage (latest edition)

 • Trompenaars, Fons; Hampden-Turner, Charles: Riding the waves of culture.
 Nicholas Brealey Publishing (latest edition)